BYD Q4 net surges on asset sale, outlook seen tough

 From October to December, BYD’s net profit was 1.03 billion yuan, up sharply from 90.9 million yuan in the same period the year before, based on Reuters’ calculations.
 It booked a one-off gain of 430 million yuan in November after selling off most of its holding in a subsidiary.

-BYD's Hong Kong-listed shares closed at HK$21 on Friday, down 2.33 percent ahead of the release of its annual earnings, lagging a 1.11 percent fall of the Hang Seng Index .HSI.
+BYD’s Hong Kong-listed shares closed at HK$21 on Friday, down 2.33 percent ahead of the release of its annual earnings, lagging a 1.11 percent fall of the Hang Seng Index.